amruthvvkp/flaui-uiautomation-wrapper/README.md

 If you would like to contribute or request a feature, feel free to join the discussions on the [project's GitHub page](https://github.com/amruthvvkp/flaui-uiautomation-wrapper/discussions).

-This project is designed to work only on Python 3.7 or 3.8 due to the Python version dependency from Pythonnet 2.5.2, PythonNet 3.0.0 is under development and post it's release this project would support Python 3.9 & 3.10.

 ## Release Notes

 Check out the release notes on [GitHub releases](https://github.com/amruthvvkp/flaui-uiautomation-wrapper/releases).